DenizParlak/hayat/README.md

 - Ensure that RSASHA1 is not used for key-signing key in Cloud DNS DNSSEC.
 - Ensure that RSASHA1 is not used for zone-signing key in Cloud DNS DNSSEC.
 - Ensure that RDP access is restricted from the Internet.
+- Ensure that SSH access is restricted from the Internet.
 - Ensure Private Google Access is enabled for all subnetwork in VPC Network.
 - Ensure VPC Flow logs is enabled for every subnet in VPC Network.